TedWildenradt/VacationBnB/README.md

 # VacationBnB

 VacationBnb is a full-stack single-page web application inspired by AirBnB.
-The frontend utilizes React.js with Redux while the backend utilizes the Ruby on Rails framework with PostGresQL.
+The frontend utilizes React.js with Redux while the backend utilizes the Ruby on Rails framework with PostgreSQL.

 ## Technologies Used:
 * React.js